liuye744/simpleauthDoc/docs/doc2/start/started.md

         final User user = new User(name);
         // Pass the instance object
         setPrincipal(user);
-        // Allow access
+        // Allow to pass
         return true;
     }
 }
 // Second Handler
 public class MySecondHandler extends AutoAuthHandler {
     @Override
-    public boolean isAuthor(HttpServletRequest request, String permission) {
+    public boolean is(HttpServletRequest request, String permission) {
-        // Get the instance object and verify if the name is "CodingCube" final User user = getPrincipal();
+        // Get the instance object and verify if name equals CodingCube final User user = getPrincipal();
         return "CodingCube".equals(user.getName());
     }
 }
 ```

-When accessing `http://localhost:8080/say?name=CodingCube`, the request is allowed to pass.
-If the `name` parameter is different, a `PermissionsException` will be thrown.
+When accessing `http://localhost:8080/say?name=CodingCube`, it will pass.
+If the parameter name is other than CodingCube, a `PermissionsException` exception will be thrown.